 One other thing to keep in mind -- outside of the larger towns, road signs are scarce, none of the printed maps are completely accurate or detailed, and the locals tend to give directions using obscure local landmarks, rather than street names.
 Fortunately, on such a small island, it's hard to stay lost for long.

 When you need to fill up, it's best to discover your tank is getting low when you're on the Western end of the island, since the only gas stations currently in operation are in Cruz Bay.
 You'll find them both in the same general area.
-Drive past the Westin Resort, St. John, but be aware they can be crowded at times.
-The station at Coral Bay was closed the last time we checked -- but plans have been announced for a new station at the same location, so we've decided to be optimistic.heading towards the
+Drive past the Starfish Market heading towards the The Westin St. John Resort, but be aware they can be crowded at times.
+The station at Coral Bay was closed the last time we checked -- but plans have been announced for a new station at the same location, so we've decided to be optimistic.

 |Route 107 - Coral Bay|